mayureshgawai/vision2code/readme.md

 # Introduction

-Vision2Code is an website where users can upload hand drawn pictures of html page and it will convert them to an actual HTML Page which you can copy.
+Vision2Code is an website where users can upload hand drawn pictures of html page and it will convert them to an actual HTML Code that user can copy.

 <div align="center">